 About the Inquiry

-The Committee is particularly interested in receiving views in response to some or all of the following questions:
+The Committee was particularly interested in receiving views in response to some or all of the following questions:

 a) Has the structure of the Senior Phase of the Curriculum for Excellence allowed for better learning and overall achievement than previously?